blushiemagic/ACNH-Flower-Purebreeding/README.md

 These flowers can be differentiated by "test" breeding with another flower.

 Because they have different genes behind the scene, they will produce children with different colors.

+**Q: What does it mean when a flower is "impossible to test for with 100% certainty"?**

+A: When you're testing between two or more flowers, then the "impossible" flower will always produce colors that the other flowers in the test can also produce.

+The certainty of an "impossible" flower will increase every time you perform the test.

+If you do many, many tests, this certainty can even reach 99.9999...%.
+However, this is still not 100%.

+I do not bother listing combinations for most flowers that cannot achieve 100% certainty, due to how unlucky I can be.

 [Back to Top](#table-of-contents)